 Since the next day is Sunday, nearly all members of the new SWAT team are relaxing.
-T.J. is on a date, Hondo is on the golf course, Deke is at the store with his wife and sons, Boxer is at home with his wife watching TV (Ironically watching the 1970's program that inspired this movie).
-Street has taken Sanchez up on her offer and is now entertaining the kids at Eliza's birthday party.
+T.J. is on a date, Hondo and Velasquez go out golfing, Deke goes shopping with his family, Boxer is at home with his wife watching TV (Ironically watching the 1970's program that inspired this movie).
+Street takes Sanchez up on her offer and is now entertaining the kids at Eliza's birthday party.
 But then everyone is recalled by pager to a "Polish hostage" situation, where a man has barricaded himself in a house and is randomly firing a shotgun out the window.
 The man also claims to have wired all the entrances with explosives.
-Street volunteers his grapple weapon, and the team uses it to tear down the man wall of the house, ending the standoff in seconds.
+Street volunteers his grapple weapon, and the team uses it to tear down the main wall of the house, ending the standoff in seconds.

-Later, Captain Fuller gives a press conference confirming that the man they have in custody is Alex Montel, an international fugitive wanted in over a dozen countries on charges including murder, arms dealing & drug trafficking.
+Montel, as it turns out, is an international fugitive wanted in over a dozen countries on charges including murder, arms dealing & drug trafficking.
 As Montel is being led to a holding cell, he faces a TV camera and pledges $100 million as a reward for anyone who breaks him out of jail.